 • December 12, 2024: Anna Lynn Dizon reviewed the rubric criteria and updated provider scores.
 She added one new high risk merchant account service in her top list and rewrote provider sections based on her latest findings.
 She also updated the methodology section to include details of each rubric criteria used in this guide.

-My high risk merchant account recommendations are based on more than three years of evaluating merchant account services providers across different industries and business types.
+My high risk merchant account recommendations are based on more than three years of evaluating merchant account service providers across different industries and business types.
 I spent hours of research comparing available features and gathering feedback from real-life users to score each one based on a 22-point criteria.

 PaymentCloud logo.